FeRoRin/FeRoRin/README.md

 2. Open `index.html` in any text editor to edit.
 3. Use a web browser to preview the changes.

-If you need to print it, ensure your printer settings match F4 paper size (210mm x 330mm).

 ## License